Krzysiaczek/tic-tac-toe/README.md

 $ git clone git@github.com:Krzysiaczek/tic-tac-toe.git
 ```

-This should create a folder called `tic-tac-toe` in your previousl chosen directory.
+This should create a folder called `tic-tac-toe` in your chosen directory.

-Go insed that folder and run composer install.
+Go inside that folder and run composer install.

 ```
 $ cd tic-tac-toe
 $ composer install
 ```

-Generate the key
+Generate the security key
 ```
 $ php artisan key:generate
 ```